 EH thanks God for his wonderful creation: They speak of the glorious splendor of your majesty - and I will meditate on your wonderful works.
-[9].
+[11].
 EH thanks his dear family for always supporting his research activities.
 EH thanks SJS for the excellent scientific cooperation.
 Both authors thank the Programme Committee of the London Mathematical Society which provided a Scheme 4 (Research in Pairs) Grant Number 41408 which funded a 2-week visit by SJS to the International Christian University in Tokyo to work with EH in March 2015, during which about half of the work reported in this paper was completed, as well as an initial public release of the Clifford Toolbox for Matlab which made this work possible.
-EH would like to ask readers to respect the Creative Peace Licence [4].
+EH would like to ask readers to respect the Creative Peace License [6].
+We thank R. Ablamowicz for assisting us in personal communication when using his MAPLE package CLIFFORD for the symbolic verification computation for the results of Sections 4 to 7.